 A tunnel has openings at the two ends.
-This type of container has same.
+This type of container has the same.
 This allows for items to be loaded quickly from both ends of the container.

-The double door type of container is similar to the open side container.
+The double-door type of container is similar to the open-side container.
 The difference is that in addition to the side doors, the double door container adds the regular doors at one end.
 This means it has doors at one end and also on one side.

 This is used for storing and transporting items that need to be kept at high temperatures.
 These types of containers are designed to retain heat and also include some form of heating system that regulates its temperature.